violetSaathoff/Hashiwokakero/README.md

         ‖                         ‖           ||           ‖                         ‖           ||           ‖                         ‖           ||           ‖                         ‖
         2                         2           ||           2                         2           ||           2                         2           ||           2                         2

+The OR gate works by using a doubled IF/ELSE block controlled by the first input (A) to only allow the second input (B) to talk to the output when the A is false.
+Meanwhile, if the B is false it will send bridges through whichever gate is open (the upper/IF gate when A is true which leads to a terminator, and the right/ELSE gate when A is false which leads to the output).
+This means that the only time bridges pass through the ELSE gate to change the output is when both inputs are false.
+When this happens the output is false, otherwise the output is true, which is the desired logic function.
+Also, note that both inputs are buffered (A is buffered because its input channels happend to loop together, and B is buffered using an actual buffer circuit).

-The NOR, AND, and NAND gates are all made by notting the inputs/outputs of the OR gate appropriately.
-For completeness though I've included them below.
+The NOR, AND, and NAND gates are all made by notting the inputs/outputs of the OR gate appropriately; for completeness I've included their solved states below.
 First is the NOR gate:

         2                       2           ||           2                       2           ||           2                       2           ||           2                       2
         ‖                       ‖           ||           ‖                       ‖           ||           ‖                       ‖           ||           ‖                       ‖